-Now that we know what it is, let's look how I feed my sourdough starter.
+Now that we know what it is let's look at how I feed my sourdough starter.

 I use baker's percentages to communicate how I feed my starter in the same way I use them to convey bread formulas.
 All components of my sourdough starter are relative to the flour weight, which is always at 100%.
 This allows me to scale up or down my starter as needed—to, say, cover a large levain build for a big bake—while still maintaining the same ratio of ingredients.

 Currently, I feed my sourdough starter the following ratio of carryover to flour to water: